Triumphant Trump Returns To White House To Meet Biden - UrduPoint

 "The American people deserve this.
 They deserve a peaceful transfer of power."

-US National Security Advisor Jake Sullivan said Biden would go over top foreign policy issues when he meets Trump -- including US support for Kyiv against Russia, which Trump has criticized.
+However, in a break with protocol, Trump's wife Melania "will not be attending today's meeting at the White House," her office said on X.

-"The president will have the chance to explain to President Trump how he sees things, where they stand, and talk to President Trump about how President Trump is thinking," Sullivan told CBS on Sunday.
+National Security Advisor Jake Sullivan said Biden would go over top foreign policy issues when he meets Trump -- including US support for Ukraine against Russia, which Trump has indicated he will end.

-But the meeting may be a bitter pill to swallow for Biden, who branded Trump a threat to democracy and was vying for the presidency against him until a disastrous debate performance forced the Democrat out of the race in July.
+The meeting may be a bitter pill to swallow for Biden, who branded Trump a threat to democracy.

-House speaker Mike Johnson said Trump may also visit the US Capitol -- the building a mob of his supporters stormed in 2021 to try to reverse his election loss -- but these plans have not been finalized.
+The Republican leader of the House, Speaker Mike Johnson, said Trump may also visit the US Capitol, which a mob of his supporters stormed in 2021 to try to reverse his election loss.

 Trump's party looks set to take both chambers of Congress and consolidate his extraordinary comeback.